Marcus122/Zupplychain/README.md

 Need to set up config file or copy config.default.js into a new file called config.js To run use command node app and go to http://localhost:8081

+/PROGRA~1/MongoDB/Server/3.0/bin/mongodump.exe dumps the database into a /dump folder in the current dir

+PROGRA~1/MongoDB/Server/3.0/bin/mongorestore.exe updates a database from a previous /dump.

+mongorestore doesn't update, only inserts, so ensure database is empty before you restore.

 For MongoDB shell